-- 1. In the event a student is absent (or tardy), the parent must phone the office (937) 253-8188 extension 0 no later than 8:30AM the morning of the absence or tardy. (email is also an acceptable form of communication, email attendance@carrollhs.org) - a.
-Re-admittance Procedure: After any school/class absence, the student must present a note to the office upon their arrival to school in the morning.
-The note should indicate the day(s) absent and the reason(s) for the absence(s).
-This note should be written and signed by a parent or guardian.
-A doctor's note is also acceptable.
-You may email notes to attendance@carrollhs.org. - b.
-Absent Note Requirement: The student has four days to present an absence note.
+- 1. In the event a student is absent (or tardy), the parent must phone the office (937) 253-8188 extension 1 no later than 8:30 a.m. the morning of the absence or tardy.
+An email to attendance@carrollhs.org is also an acceptable form of communication.
+Doctor notes are acceptable for an absence note. - a.
+Absent Note Requirement: The student is to present an absence note upon their return to school.
 Every day a note is not presented, a demerit will be issued.
-If a note is not presented on the fifth day from the absence, a detention will automatically will be issued. - c.
-If it is necessary for a student to leave school during the day, the parent/guardian must send a written note or email requesting an early dismissal. - 2.
-More than five absences from any class period during a quarter will be deemed excessive.
+If a note is not presented by the fifth day from the absence, a detention will be issued. - b.
+If it is necessary for a student to leave school during the day, the parent/guardian must send a written note or email requesting an early dismissal.
+The parent may come into the school to sign the student out, or give verbal confirmation for their student to drive themselves. - 2.
+More than four absence occurrences from any class period during a quarter will be deemed excessive.
 The student must make up all the work that is missed.
-A Saturday School (regardless of academic standing) will be issued once the student has received more than five absences in a class period during a given quarter. - 3.
-After a student accumulates ten absences in a quarter, the student and parent will be required to meet with the Absence Intervention Team.
-The student will be placed on an attendance contract.
-Additional absences will result in further consequences levied by the Assistant Principal and the Dean of Academics.
-Such action could possibly be loss of credit and/or withdrawal. - 4.
+A Saturday School (regardless of academic standing) will be issued once the student has received more than four absence occurrences in a class period during a given quarter. - 3.
+After a student accumulates eight total absent days in a quarter, the student and the Director Student Development will meet to discuss the possibility of a needed attendance contract. - 4.
 Truancy (defined as missing the school day-partial or full, without parental and administrative approval) is an automatic school suspension and the student is issued thirty (30) demerits. - 5.
-Missing class/school for family funerals, school sponsored activities such as: retreats, field trips, shadow hosting, 8th grade days, etc. will be counted as official school absence, and will not be counted against the student's absence total.
+Missing class/school for family funerals, school sponsored activities such as: retreats, field trips, shadow hosting, 7th grade days, etc. will count toward the official absence total but not against the absence occurrences for the quarter.
 Work must still be made up on a 1 to 1 ratio, for any missing time. - 6.
-Missing for Non-school related activities such as tournaments, non-approved college visits, vacations, etc. students must fill out the "Teacher Notification Form for Absence" two full school days prior to your scheduled event.
+Missing for non-school related activities such as non-school sponsored tournaments, non-approved college visits, vacations, etc. students must fill out the "Teacher Notification Form for Absence" two full school days prior to your scheduled event.
 Failure to do so will lead to demerits being issued.
-These absences will count toward a Saturday School. (see #2 under Student Absence)
+These absences will count toward a Saturday School. (see #2 under Student Absence) - 7.
+Parents are strongly urged to schedule their family vacations so as not to interfere with school attendance.
+This is particularly true with vacations during

-- 7. Parents are strongly urged to schedule their family vacations so as not to interfere with school attendance.
-This is particularly true with vacations at Christmas, Easter and at the end of the year when semester examinations are given. - 8.
-Organized skip days are not permitted and students participating in such days with or without parental permission will be truant.
-(Please refer to #4 for disciplinary action for truancy) - 9.
-Students must be present for half of the school day to be eligible for after school co-curricular activities; students must arrive by 11:30AM or be present for 4 periods of instruction (Exceptions may be given for special schedules.) - Students taking College Credit Plus courses must adhere to the policies set forth by Sinclair as well as Archbishop Carroll policies, listed in the Program of Studies.
+Christmas, Easter and at the end of the year when semester examinations are given.

+- 8. Organized skip days are not permitted and students participating in such days with or without parental permission will be truant. - 9.
+In order to be eligible for after school co-curricular activities, students must be present for 4 full periods of instruction.
+Eligibility is in effect for special schedules also.
+(Family Room is not considered a full period of instruction.) - 10.
+Students taking College Credit Plus courses must adhere to the policies set forth by Sinclair as well as Archbishop Carroll policies, listed in the Program of Studies.